pi108/Tableau-Challenge/README.md

 <br>
 This caption contains 3 visualizations:
 1. A Table showing the number of trips by Gender by Month.
 Of the 775,202 trips, 187,157 trips were by Female Bikers, and 588,045 trips were by Male Bikers.
 2. A two-part Visualization showing the raw number of trips by Gender by Month, and also a 6 month moving average of the number of trips by Gender by Month.
+As can be seen, June to October had the most number of trips, and Decemebr to February ahd the least number of trips.
 3. A visualization showing the number of trips by Gender by Age.
+As can be seen, the age group 30-32 had the most number of trips.
+This was rather surprising, since we were expecting the Age Group with the most number of trips to be a bit younger.
 <hr>

 ## Attached below is a screenshot of the 3rd Caption of the Tableau Story .